Carreau/phd-dissertation/parts/extra.rst

 ..
 Scatter matrix showing the relation between all parameter of the bead
 ..     approach experiment as scatter plot.

-Preprint of paper on the actin cloud accepted for publication in biophysical journal.
+Preprint of paper on the actin cloud accepted for publication in biophysical journal under the reference `2014BIOPHYSJ303916R` and entitled `Mechanical detection of a long range actin network emanating from a biomimetic cortex`.

 .. raw:: latex